Nitishrai1/BackendProjects/vite-project/nodtes.md

 The latest usestate from SWR is  useSWR which is used to fetch the data from the database which have three argument data error and isLoading

+Typescript : it a lossely typed langauage over the javascript.
+Javascript is a subset of typscript and typscript never run in browser browser only understand javascript basically a typscript file is converted in javascript and then run on browserf